 Every time I freak out a little, I calm myself by remembering the sight of these children dancing.
 My heart is with those in southern Israel and Gaza whose daily lifes have been interrupted so severely.
 I long for the day that all children will once again be able to dance under the sun, fearing only a stain on their costume and not the shrapnel from a rocket."

 I'm in a crowded bomb shelter in the basement of my apartment building.
 The shelter is filled with bicycles, winter clothes, and people joking about the awkwardness of the situation and commenting on each other's choice of pajamas.

 Did you hear the news?
 Taglit-Birthright Israel has changed the eligibility rules!
 Now, more people than ever can go on a trip with Hillel.
 If you are Jewish, between the ages of 18 and 26, and haven’t been to Israel on an organized trip since age 18, you can claim your birthright!

-Registration for our trips begins in just two weeks!
+Check with Taglit-Birthright Israel or with Hillel to get information on the next open registration for our trips.
 And as the most respected provider of campus-based trips, you and your friends will definitely want to go with us.
 Sign up here to be notified the second you can sign up to go to Israel for free.

 Because if not now, when?